20 Best Things to Do in Grand Teton National Park

 Distance from String Lake: 4.6 miles / 7.4 km

-Hidden Falls is the most popular day hike in Grand Teton National Park because of its easy accessibility both by trail or the Jenny Lake boat shuttle, which you can learn more about at the end of my separate post.
+The Hidden Falls Trail is the most popular day hike in Grand Teton National Park because of its easy accessibility, both by trail and the Jenny Lake boat shuttle.

 Read My Separate Post: Hidden Falls Trail